 As a simple example of default risk, consider a borrower who takes out a $300,000 home loan.
 The bank that granted the loan does not know for sure whether the borrower will repay the loan on time, and therefore assumes the risk of default during the transaction.
 To compensate for the risk of default, an interest rate is applied to the loan and the bank may also require a substantial deposit.

-If you want to pass CAIIB this 2022, then download:
+If you really want to pass CAIIB this 2023, then you need to download/visit:

 - Android App: IIBF LEARNING CENTER